TERRORIST GROUPS

 TACTICS AND TARGETS

-Boko Haram frequently uses small arms to attack civilians and regional security forces.
-The group has conducted kidnappings to elicit ransoms and obtain medical services.
-Boko Haram has also used untrained kidnapping victims, including women and children, as suicide bombers.
+Boko Haram uses small arms, indirect-fire weapons, and IEDs to attack civilians and regional security forces.
+The group conducts kidnappings, primarily targeting local residents, to obtain ransoms, medical services, and conscripts.
+Boko Haram last abducted a Westerner in 2014, and the group received a $3.1 million ransom for the release of seven French hostages in 2013.
+It has also used kidnapping victims, including women and children, as suicide bombers.

 The US State Department designated Boko Haram as a foreign terrorist organization in November 2013.